mooreniemi/Transbucket_Rails/README.md

 ### postgres

 For Postgres, use [postgresapp](http://postgresapp.com/).
-Use `createuser "Alex"` in the shell to create the user, then in psql run `ALTER ROLE "ALEX" CREATEDB;` to give it the right permissions.
+Use `createuser "Alex" -s` in the shell to create the user.
+If permissions seem wrong, run `psql` and enter `ALTER ROLE "ALEX" CREATEDB;` to give it the right permissions.

 Now you should be able to run `rake db:create` and `rake db:migrate`.
 Make sure to rerun migrations for `RAILS_ENV=test`, then you can run `bundle` to install gems, and `rspec` to run tests.